-Contract Procedure Rules (CPRs) set out the Council's rules and requirements in respect of all matters relating to the advertising, tendering, award and extension (in terms of both time and content) of contracts.
+These Contract Procedure Rules (CPRs) set out the Council's rules and requirements in respect of all matters relating to the advertising, tendering, award and extension (in terms of both time and content) of contracts.
 They set out the way in which business and relationships with suppliers of goods, works and services should be conducted.
 They represent the minimum standard required, and may be supplemented as deemed necessary by additional checks and controls by the relevant director or his/her staff.

-There are separate EC Directives that concern higher value contracts.
-The requirements regarding tendering, notices and negotiations set out in these take precedence over CPRs, but CPRs should still be applied in an appropriate manner
+The Public Contracts Regulations 2015 and separate EU Directives govern the award of higher value contracts.
+The requirements regarding tendering, notices and negotiations set out in those Regulations and Directives take precedence over the CPRs, but the CPRs should still be applied in an appropriate manner.

-These CPRs should be read in conjunction with the Council's Financial Regulations and officers may act only within the authority specified in the Scheme of Delegation and the Authorised Signatory List.
+These CPRs should be read in conjunction with the Council's Financial Regulations and officers may act only within the authority specified in the Council's Scheme of Delegation and the Authorised Signatory List, available from the Head of Finance.